-The 15th annual Safaricom Marathon and Half Marathon will take place on Saturday 28th June 2014.
+The 15th annual Safaricom Marathon will take place at Lewa on Saturday 28th June 2014.
 Organised by Tusk Trust and supported by Safaricom, this fundraising event will host 1,000 runners from over 20 different countries.
 The Safaricom Marathon is regarded as one of the toughest marathons in the world.
 However, runners of all abilities take part, from fun runners, walkers and amateurs, to professionals like Paul Tergat the Kenyan international and former world record holder.

 There are two race categories: The Full Marathon, which is an individual event, and the Half Marathon, a team event, to which a minimum of five and a maximum of ten runners can enter per team.
 Entrants must be 18 years of age and over.
 Both races start at 7.15am at the southern end of the conservancy.
 The course is set on dirt roads that take the runners on an undulating 21km course through the reserve, across savannah plains, along river banks and through acacia woodland before finishing close to Lewa’s headquarters.